Richard Padley

 Richard has spent time working with the SFO Proceeds of Crime and International Assistance team working on the preparation for contested confiscation and restraint hearings.

 Richard has represented both companies and individuals subject to account freezing and restraint orders and has successfully challenged the imposition and sought the variation of these types of orders.
+He routinely deals with s22 and 23 applications and has dealt with matters relating to enforcement of confiscation orders.
 He is regularly instructed by the CPS Proceeds of Crime team to secure restraint orders.
-Further he is instructed on behalf of a foreign government to deal with long standing matters of restraint in the High Court under the Drug Trafficking Act 1994.
+Further has been instructed on behalf of a foreign government to deal with long standing matters of restraint in the High Court under the Drug Trafficking Act 1994.

 Regulatory Crime